-- I. Ecological studies
+- Ecological studies

 - Ecosystems

 - Biodiversity

 - Conservation

 - Hydrological cycle

-- 2. Climatology
+2. Climatology

 - Global warming and climate change

 - Effects on biodiversity

 - Strategies to curb facilitated climate change

-- 3. Environmental health
+3. Environmental health

 - What is environmental health?

 - Pollution

 - Environmental risk and society

 - Sustainable development

-- 4. Environmental sociology
+4. Environmental sociology

 - Traditional environmental knowledge

 - Poverty, abuse and crime

 - Resource management

 - Poverty, abuse and crime

-Law for Life
+Law for Li fe

-I. Life scenario: Motor vehicle accident:

-Criminal law- purpose, procedure, parties, bail, sentences

-Civil law-purpose, procedure, parties, outcomes

-Law of insurance-purpose, concept of risk, the contract of insurance, the parties, the premium, the insurable interest and the doctrine of subrogation

-Road Accident Fund- effect on the common law, purpose of the fund, application, forms
+I. Life scenario: Motor vehicle accident: Criminal law- purpose, procedure, parties, bail, sentences Civil law-purpose, procedure, parties, outcomes Law of insurance-purpose, concept of risk, the contract of insurance, the parties, the premium, the insurable interest and the doctrine of subrogation Road Accident Fund- effect on the common law, purpose of the fund, application, forms

 2. Life scenario: A man wishes to get married, he already has one wife.

-Different types of marital regime in South Africa

-- civil unions - customary unions
+Different types of marital regime in South Africa civil unions customary unions

-same sex life partnerships

-3. Life scenario: A man dies leaving three wives and eight children.
+3. Life same sex life partnerships scenario: A man dies leaving three wives and eight children.
 The law of testate and intestate succession.
 The requirements for a valid will.
 Drafting a valid will

-Introduction to Business

-Business Environment

-- The nature of the business environment?

-- External, market and internal environments and their inter-relationship.

-- Environmental analysis

-Business Management

-- The nature of business management.

-- Management concepts: Planning, organising, leading and controlling.

-- Decision-making process

-- Careers in Business Management

-Marketing Management

-- What is Marketing Management?

-- The 4P's (Product, Price, Promotion and Place)

-- Careers in Marketing Management

-Retail Management

-- What is Retail Management?

-- Functions of Retailing

-- Retail mix

-- Role of retail in the supply chain

-- Careers in Retail Management

-Human Resources Management

-- What is Human Resources Management & Personnel Management? - Careers in Human Resources Management

-Public Relations Management

-- What is Public Relations Management?

-- Functions of Public Relations

-- Careers in Public Relations Management

-Operations Management

-- What is Operations Management?

-- Concepts of efficiency, factories, products, layouts and quality.

-- Careers in Operations Management

-Quantitative Approaches to Management Sciences

-- Basic Number Calculations

-- Working with Fractions

-- Working with Decimals

-- Decimal Fractions

-- Working with percentages

-- Using a calculator

-- Ratios

-- Powers and Roots

-- Algebra

-- Graphical representations straight line graph

-- Tables and Charts

-- Statistics

-Time and Stress Management

-- Introduction to Stress and Stress Management

-- Building Stress Management Skills

-- Understanding Time Management

-- Overcoming Barriers to Effective Time Management

-- Purpose of Planning

-- Personal Goal Setting

-Introduction to Business law

-- Basic framework of the South African legal system. - General principles of the law of contract. - The principles of consumer law in South Africa. - Brief overview of the Basic Conditions of Employment Act 75 OF 1977. - Brief overview of social security at work: Unemployment Insurance Act 63 of - 2000, Compensation for Occupational Injuries and Diseases Act 130 of 1993.

-Specialisation specific:

-- Legislation relating to packaging in South Africa. - Intellectual property law. - The law relating to electronic payment systems. - Dismissals and unfair labour practice.
-The Labour Relations Act 66of 1995. - Censorship - Freedom of expression

-Business Communication and Information Literacy

-Group roles, functions and behaviour, and reflection on own and others' performance.
-Format and conventions for: various types of business letters; emails; reports; meetings documentation.
+Inti rodu ction to Business

+Bus iness Environment Environment

+The nature of the business environment?

+External, market and internal environments and their inter-relationship.
+Environmental analysis

+Bus iness s Management

+The nature of business management.

+Management concepts: Planning, organising, leading and controlling.

+Decision-making process

+Careers in Business Management

+Mai rketii ng Management

+What is Marketing Management?

+The 4P's (Product, Price, Promotion and Place)

+Careers in Marketing Management

+Ret anagement

+What is Retail Management?

+Functions of Retailing

+Retail mix

+Role of retail in the supply chain

+Careers in Retail Management

+Hui Resources Management

+What is Human Resources Management & Personnel Management?
+Careers in Human Resources Management

+elations Management What is Public Relations Management?
+Functions of Public Relations Careers in Public Relations Management ons Management What is Operations Management?
+Concepts of efficiency, factories, products, layouts and quality.
+Careers in Operations Management Basic Number Calculations Working with Fractions Working with Decimals Decimal Fractions Working with percentages Using a calculator Ratios Powers and Roots Algebra Graphical representations - straight line graph Tables and Charts Statistics Introduction to Stress and Stress Management Building Stress Management Skills Understanding Time Management Overcoming Barriers to Effective Time Management Purpose of Planning Personal Goal Setting Basic framework of the South African legal system.
+General principles of the law of contract.
+The principles of consumer law in South Africa.
+Brief overview of the Basic Conditions of Employment Act 75 OF 1977.
+Brief overview of social security at work: Unemployment Insurance Act 63 of 00, Compensation for Occupational Injuries and Diseases Act 130 of 1993.

+Legislation specific: Legislation relating to packaging in South Africa.
+Intellectual property law.
+The law relating to electronic payment systems.
+Dismissals and unfair labour practice.
+The Labour Relations Act 66of 1995.
+Censorship Freedom of expression Group r Format a docume of meeti Accessir s Communication and Information Literacy coles, functions and behaviour, and reflection on own and others' performance, and conventions for: various types of business letters; emails; reports; meetings intation.
 Exercises for practice of the aforementioned.
-Functions and patterns of meetings and roles and functions of office bearers.

-Accessing and searching electronic catalogues and databases for specific items; evaluating items so found.
-Use of at least one referencing system.
+Functions and patterns ings and roles and functions of office bearers.
+Ing and searching electronic catalogues and databases for specific items; ing items so found.
+Use of at least one referencing system. rate, compound and simple) Building a good credit rating Consumer Protection (link with law) Wages and taxation (basic categories, direct and indirect, vat, individual tax)

-Financial Literacy

-- Savings and budgeting

-- Debt Reduction and Asset Building (bank statement and bank recon) (interest rate, compound and simple)

-- Building a good credit rating

-- Consumer Protection (link with law)

-- Wages and taxation (basic categories, direct and indirect, vat, individual tax)

-- Investment Planning

-- Retirement (Building a pension fund / provident fund)